gcc-mirror/gcc/gcc/config/sh/sh.md

 {
   /* Sometimes combine fails to combine a T bit or negated T bit store to a
      reg with a following zero extension.
-In the split pass after combine, try to figure the extended reg was set.
+In the split pass after combine, try to figure out how the extended reg was set.
 If it originated from the T bit we can replace the zero extension with a reg move, which will be eliminated.
 Notice that this also helps the *cbranch_t splitter when it tries to post-combine tests and conditional branches, as it does not check for zero extensions.  */ operands[2] = sh_try_omit_signzero_extend (operands[1], curr_insn);